nmakes/tiny/README.md

 Copyright (c) 2016 Naveen Venkat | All Rights Reserved

 The following content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-No part of the product is in the public domain.
-If you don't agree to the terms in the License, destroy any copy of the software immediately.
-Visit serverprocessor.wordpress.com/tiny to learn more.

-Best viewed with FixedWidth font.

 # CONTENTS